UniBwM-IFS-AILab/REAP/README.md

 **_NOTE:_**  The MicroXRCEAgent will only connect to PX4 if it is already connected to the Unreal simulation.

 Finally we install the [Offboard Control](https://docs.px4.io/main/en/ros/ros2_offboard_control.html) example code so you can test you setup.
-After creating the workspace (e.g. `mkdir -p ~/offboard_control_ws/src/ && cd $_`) and cloning the repos, use the command
+After creating the workspace (e.g. `mkdir -p ~/offboard_control_ws/src/ && cd $_`) and cloning the repos, use the command:

 ```cd ~/offboard_control_ws/src/px4_ros_com/scripts; source build_ros2_workspace.bash```